tsuACM/truman_acm_website/_pages/events.markdown

 ## Upcoming Events

-**ACM Potluck**:
+**ACM Halloween Party**:

-On October 31st, ACM will be holding a costume party potluck!
+On **October 31st**, ACM will be holding a Halloween costume party!
+Food and drinks will be available.
 More information to come.

 **ACM Hackathon**:

 ACM will be hosting its own Hackathon this November.
-The kickoff will be October 31st, at the end of the potluck, and entrants will have **2 weeks** to build their entries.
+The kickoff will be October 31st, at the end of the Hallween party, and entrants will have **2 weeks** to build their entries.
+Entrants of all skill levels are encouraged to join.
 Judging will take place at the November 14th meeting.
 More information to come.

+**TigerHacks**

+Mizzou will be hosting its annual hackathon from **November 3rd-5th**.
+Checkout their website [here][TH] to learn about the event and register.
+More information to come on ACM participation in TigerHacks.

 <br/>